DanieltheAnalyst1/customer-churn-prediction/README.md

 ## Overview

 Customer churn prediction is essential for businesses aiming to retain customers and maintain growth.
-This dashboard allows users to input specific customer data, and it predicts whether the customer is likely to churn.
+This dashboard allows users to input specific customer data and predicts whether the customer is likely to churn.
 The project also includes data summaries and visualizations to help decision-makers understand factors related to customer churn.

 For a quick overview and to interact with the tool, check out the **live demo** linked below.